 - The STAAC maintains its recommended neutral equities allocation based on the Committee's assessment that the risk-reward trade-off between equities and fixed income is roughly balanced.
-Stock valuations are elevated and the bond market offers very attractive yields. - The Committee favors large cap stocks over their smaller brethren ahead of a likely economic slowdown toward the end of the year. - Style views remain neutral overall.
-Our technical analysis work points toward growth, but valuations support value. - The STAAC's regional preference remains developed international stocks over the U.S. and emerging markets (EM) due largely to valuations and better corporate governance in Japan, though recent economic weakness and waning relative strength in Europe are concerning. - If the Fed has finished raising rates, then we could soon start to see lower yields on intermediate-term fixed income securities.
-Our year-end 2023 target for the 10-year Treasury yield is 3.25% to 3.75%. - The selloff in the banking sector has provided an attractive opportunity in preferred securities, however the risk/reward for core bond sectors (U.S. Treasury, Agency mortgage-backed securities (MBS), investment-grade corporates) is more attractive than plus sectors, in our view.
+Stock valuations are not attractive at such high yield levels in the bond market. - The Committee favors large cap stocks over their smaller brethren ahead of a likely economic slowdown toward the end of the year. - Style views remain neutral overall.
+Our technical analysis work points toward growth, but valuations support value. - The STAAC's regional preference remains developed international stocks over the U.S. and emerging markets (EM) due largely to valuations and better corporate governance in Japan, though recent economic weakness and waning relative strength in Europe are concerning. - The bond market is coming to grips with the Fed's higher for longer narrative so expected rate cuts continue to get priced out, which has put upward pressure on longer maturity Treasury yields.
+Moreover, Treasury supply is expected to increase in the coming quarters, which will likely also keep pressure on yields.
+As such, our updated year-end 2023 target for the 10-year Treasury yield is 4.25% to 4.75%. - The selloff in the banking sector has provided an attractive opportunity in preferred securities, however the risk/reward for core bond sectors (U.S. Treasury, Agency mortgage-backed securities (MBS), investment-grade corporates) is more attractive than plus sectors, in our view.